jasonwcc/learntophp/scale/README.md

 cd learntophp/scale

 php index.php

-## error saying index not found, as the index meant to reveal which pod on cluster it ran
-## nevertheless the script continue to show IP and version of the host
+NOTE: error saying index not found, as the index meant to reveal which pod on cluster it ran.
+Nevertheless the script continue to show IP and version of the host

+# Now we scale up by 1 more pod
+oc get pod

+oc scale --replicas=2 dc/scale1

+oc get pods

+curl <route-hostname>

+NOTE: Repeate the curl to see msg showing different pod and ip